awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 This feature is available for AWS IoT Greengrass Core v1\.3 and later\.

-The AWS IoT Greengrass Core software comes packaged with an OTA Update Agent that is capable of updating the core's software or the OTA Update Agent itself to the latest respective versions\.
-You can start an update by invoking the CreateSoftwareUpdateJob API or from the Greengrass console \.
-Updating the Greengrass core software provides the following benefits:
+The AWS IoT Greengrass Core software is packaged with an agent that can update the core's software or the agent itself to the latest version\.
+Although OTA updates are optional, they can help you manage your AWS IoT Greengrass core devices\.
+You can use the AWS IoT Greengrass console or the `CreateSoftwareUpdateJob` API to start an update\.
+By using an OTA update, you can:
 + Fix security vulnerabilities\.
 + Address software stability issues\.
 + Deploy new or improved features\.

-You do not have perform manual steps or have the device that is running the core software physically present\.
-In the event of a failed update, the OTA Update agent performs a rollback\.
+You do not have to perform manual steps or have the device that is running the core software physically present\.
+In the event of a failed update, the OTA update agent performs a rollback\.

 To support OTA updates of Greengrass core software, your Greengrass core device must:
 + Have available local storage three times the amount of the core's runtime usage requirement\.
 + Not have trusted boot enabled in the partition that contains the Greengrass Core platform software\. \(The AWS IoT Greengrass core can be installed and run on a partition with trusted boot enabled, but cannot perform an OTA update\.\)
++ Not be configured to use a [network proxy](gg-core.md#alpn-network-proxy)\.
 + Have read/write permissions on the partition containing the Greengrass Core platform software\.
 + Have a connection to the AWS Cloud\.
 + Have a correctly configured AWS IoT Greengrass core and appropriate certificates\.